-In 2018, Montana Fish, Wildlife & Parks (MFWP) personnel conducted the fifteenth annual angler mail survey for the recreational bull trout (Salvelinus confluentus) fishery on Lake Koocanusa.
+In 2020, Montana Fish, Wildlife & Parks (MFWP) personnel conducted the sixteenth annual angler mail survey for the recreational bull trout (Salvelinus confluentus) fishery on Lake Koocanusa.
 Because bull trout were listed as a "threatened species" under the Endangered Species Act in 1998, this fishery was authorized in 2004 under special permit by the U.S. Fish and Wildlife Service (USFWS).

 In 2012, Montana Fish Wildlife & Parks decreased bull trout harvest from one per angler per year to catch and release for several reasons: 1) decreasing mean lengths of bull trout caught and harvested; 2) an unstable trend of redd numbers in the Wigwam River (the major spawning tributary in the BC portion Lake Koocanusa bull trout) and Grave Creek (the major spawning tributary in the US portion of Lake Koocanusa); 3) unknown amount of angler harvest in the mainstem and tributaries of the BC portion of Lake Koocanusa.
 We believed this was the prudent course of action even though the USFWS sub permit TE-077533 allowed for harvest of 1,140 bull trout.
-In 2015 MFWP determined that because redd numbers had stabilized then increased and BC further restricted angling regulations for bull trout, a limited (one bull trout/angler/year harvest) would be re-instituted for Lake Koocanusa during the 2016 season.
+In 2015 MFWP determined that because redd numbers had stabilized then increased and BC further restricted angling regulations for bull trout, a limited (one bull trout/angler/year) harvest would be re-instituted for Lake Koocanusa during the 2016 season.
+Declining redd numbers in the Wigwam River and Grave Creek in 2019 prompted a return to catch and release angling only for the 2020 season.